aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 ****Vertical Pod Autoscaling****

-Recommend using the [Vertical Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html) with pods running on Fargate to optimize the CPU and memory used for your applications.
+Use the [Vertical Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html) with pods running on Fargate to optimize the CPU and memory used for your applications.
 However, because changing the resource allocation for a pod requires the pod to be restarted, you must set the pod update policy to either Auto or Recreate to ensure correct functionality.

 ## Recommendations

-### Use Down Scaling - Scale down Kubernetes Deployments, StatefulSets, and/or HorizontalPodAutoscalers during non-work hours.
+### Use Down Scaling to scale down Kubernetes Deployments, StatefulSets, and/or HorizontalPodAutoscalers during non-work hours.

-As part of controlling costs, apart from Auto-scaling of the Kubernetes cluster nodes and pods, Down-Scaling of resources when not in-use can also have an huge impact on the overall costs.
+As part of controlling costs Down-Scaling resources that are not in-use can also have an huge impact on the overall costs.
 There are tools like [kube-downscaler](https://github.com/hjacobs/kube-downscaler) and [Descheduler for Kubernetes](https://github.com/kubernetes-sigs/descheduler).

 **Kube-descaler**, can be used to Scale down Kubernetes deployments after work hours or during set periods of time.

-**Descheduler for Kubernetes**, based on its policy, can finds pods that can be moved and evicts them.
-In its current implementation, the kubernetes descheduler does not schedule replacement of evicted pods but relies on the default scheduler for that
+**Descheduler for Kubernetes**, based on its policy, can find pods that can be moved and evicts them.
+In its current implementation, the kubernetes descheduler does not reschedule evicted pods but relies on the default scheduler for that

 **Kube-descaler**